Qualified Newmarket residents can receive up to $500 to install a backwater valve to prevent flooding in their home.

 - Once it has been determined that your home is suitable, have a licensed plumber or drain contractor install a sanitary backwater valve.
 (Please note that a permit ($185) is required from the Town of Newmarket to install a sanitary backwater valve).

-- Obtain an application form from the Town of Newmarket and apply for an incentive for up to$500 to cover the costs of installing an approved sanitary backwater valve.
+Obtain a Plumbing Permit through the Building Department from the Town of Newmarket and apply for an incentive for up to $500 to cover the costs of installing an approved sanitary backwater valve.

 Sanitary Backwater Valve Subsidy Program Requirements